react-simple/react-simple-util/README.md

 the embedded code can access the current context, the data associated with the context, it's metadata (*level* for example), context history (all parents) and all open contexts.
 Contexts must have a key and will have a generated guid ID assigned.

-- **CALLCONTEXT_DATA**: Contains all opened contexts and the current context.
+- **REACT_SIMPLE_UTIL.CALLCONTEXT**: Contains all opened contexts and the current context.
 The current context contains all its parent contextes and it's associated custom data.
+The log level controls the level of callcontext informative logging (by default it's "trace").
 - **callContext()**: Creates a new context.
 The context must be closed by either calling the returned **complete(*error?*)** method
 (usually in a *try-catch-finally* block) or the returned **run(*action*)** or **runAsync(*action*)** methods can be used to execute code inside the context after which the context will be closed automatically.